 4) Clubman Virgin Island Bay Rum Aftershave/Cologne

 Another item from Pinaud Clubman.
-This is my go-to aftershave/cologne while travelling because it's cheap so I don't care if I leave it somewhere, and the scent is very unique: masculine (woody, hints of clove) but not overbearing.
+This is my go-to aftershave/cologne while travelling because it's insanely cheap so I don't care if I leave it somewhere.
+Plus, the scent is very unique: masculine (woody, hints of clove) but not overbearing.
 Goes well in hot weather.
-Unfortunately, by itself the aroma doesn't hang around too long on your skin, but if you mix it with a bit of jojoba or coconut oil it usually will last for a few hours more.
+Unfortunately, the aroma doesn't hang around too long on your skin, but if you mix it with a bit of jojoba or coconut oil it usually will last for a few hours.

 Worth noting that this product contains alcohol, so it's not for everyone.
 If you are prone to dry or sensitive skin, stay away from this one.